 Strategy for preventing environmental offences

-- Developing cooperation between authorities in preventing environmental offences
+- To ensure the sharing of good practices, continuity and well-functioning cooperation between the authorities in preventing environmental offences

-- Refining the existing statistical and monitoring data and utilising it to combat environmental offences
+- To refine the available statistical and monitoring data and use it to combat environmental offences